Permanente Quarry: Cement

-The quarry was founded by Henry J. Kaiser as the Kaiser Permanente Cement Plant in 1939, taking the name of the business from the Permanente Creek in whose valley it lies.
+The cement plant was founded by Kaiser as the Kaiser Permanente Cement Plant in 1939, taking the name of the business from the Permanente Creek in whose valley it lies.
 Kaiser intended to use the quarry to provide the majority of the cement used in the construction of the Shasta Dam, supplying the 6 Moilbbl of cement.
 Additionally, Kaiser Cement Company built Highway 101, Highway 85 and other major Northern California landmarks from the quarry.
-The cement plant is the primary reason for the lone railroad line that runs through the city.
-Hanson Cement acquired Kaiser Cement for $200 million in 1986.
-The cement company was renamed Hanson Permanente Cement in 1999.
-At the time of sale, Kaiser Cement was the 5th largest producer of cement in the entire United States.